rootBotNet/spring-boot-rest-api/README.md

           The PersonDetailsController for the RESTful Service has a request mapping of /v1.
 So in order to access this controllers methods, you will have to append the http://localhost:8086/api path with /v1 before accessing the method.

+          Web security:
+            There are two users allowed to access these endpoints:
+            Admin user: Can access all the endpoints.
+              Username: admin
+              Password: p@55w0rd

+            Guest user: Can only access the find by id and find all endpoints.
+              Username: guest
+              Password: p@55w0rd1

           Retrive all persons:
             http://localhost:8086/api/v1/person